Customising your Koha catalogue 2025

 3. OpacNavRight.

 OpacNav and OpacNavBottom make up the left sidebar of the homepage.
-Unfortunately, these sections can still only be edited in system preferences, which means there is only a text editor available, and they are not easily translatable.
-However, plenty of Koha libraries use these sections to link to other useful websites and resources, such as instructional user guides or information about other services that the library’s wider organisation provides.
+These sections are typically used to link to other useful websites and resources.
+You may use these sections to link instructional user guides or information about other services provided by the organisation.

 OpacNavRight sits on the right sidebar of the homepage.
-This section can be edited in the ‘HTML customisations’ tool.
-OpacNavRight is another great area to supply helpful links or display useful information such as the library’s contact information or library tips.
+This is another area to supply helpful links or display useful information such as opening hours or a hot tip for getting the most out of the OPAC.

 4. The main user block

-OpacMainUserBlock holds the key creative content your library may use to grab the attention of patrons.
-This section can be edited in the ‘HTML customisations’ tool, and plenty of libraries have multiple OpacMainUserBlocks!
+OpacMainUserBlock holds the key creative content your library may use to grab the attention of users.
+This section can be edited in the ‘HTML customisations’ tool, and plenty of catalogues have multiple OpacMainUserBlock sections!

-Koha libraries use OpacMainUserBlock in a range of ways.
-Many start with a welcome message, and a blurb about the library and what it offers.
-OpacMainUserBlock has also been used to showcase interesting articles, reviews, and blog posts written by the library.
+The OpacMainUserBlock section is used in a range of ways.
+Many start with a welcome message and a blurb about the organisation and what it offers.
+OpacMainUserBlock has also been used to showcase interesting articles, reviews, and blog posts written by staff.

-Some libraries display interactive, catalogue-centred content, such as sliders or carousels.
-Sliders can display book covers from lists and reports made within Koha, so the library has full flexibility and power to include whichever records they’d like.
-For instance, titles recently added to the catalogue, titles by New Zealand authors, or even images of the library.
+Some organisations display interactive, catalogue-centred content in their OpacMainUserBlock, such as sliders.
+Sliders can display book covers from lists and reports made within Koha, so a library has the flexibility to include whichever records they’d like.
+For instance, sliders may be used to display titles recently added to the catalogue, titles by New Zealand authors, or even images of the library space.

 5. The footer

-The footer on all pages of your library’s OPAC can be edited using the opaccredits region.
-This is a great place to include information or links that your patrons might like to access easily at any point.
-Many Koha libraries use the footer to display their opening hours, contact information, and social media links.
+The footer on all pages of the OPAC can be edited using the opaccredits region.
+This is a great place to include information or links that users might like to access easily at any point.
+The footer is often used to display opening hours, contact information, and social media links.

 6. Login instructions

-The OpacLoginInstructions section is useful to provide further details to patrons about how to access the library’s catalogue and their library information.
-This section has been used to describe how to log in to the OPAC, use the library’s single sign-on service, or access the library’s self-checkout platform.
+The OpacLoginInstructions section is useful to provide further details to users about how to access the catalogue and their account information.
+This section has been used to describe how to log in to the OPAC, reset a forgotten password, or access the self-checkout platform.

 7. News

-Koha provides an awesome feature for libraries to post news items, found under ‘Tools’ > ‘News’.
-News items are best used for announcements that only need to appear for a specified amount of time.
-For example, notices about how a library will operate during a lockdown.
+Koha provides an awesome feature for organisations to post news items, found under ‘Tools’ > ‘News’.
+News items are best used for announcements that only need to appear temporarily.
+For example, a news item is a good way to inform users about an upcoming event, or a scheduled site outage.

-These news items can be configured to display on the staff client, the OPAC, or both.
-They can also have date settings, so they can be scheduled to publish on a chosen date, or expired and hidden after a set date.
+These news items can be configured to display on the staff interface, the OPAC, or both.
+They can also have date settings, so they can be scheduled to publish and expire on a chosen date.

 8. Quote of the day

-If your library is interested in displaying quotes, there is a cool feature that can be enabled using the QuoteOfTheDay system preference.
-The ‘Quote editor’ tool in the staff client can be used to add and edit quotes for Koha to display on the staff client, the OPAC, or both!
+If your library is interested in displaying quotes, enable the QuoteOfTheDay system preference.
+The ‘Quote editor’ tool can be used to configure quotes for Koha to display on the staff interface, OPAC, or both!

-This feature makes your Koha more accessible to your patrons.
-Your library can display your welcome message in English, Spanish, Korean, and any other language you would have installed.
+This feature makes your Koha more accessible to your users.
+Your OPAC can display your welcome message in English, Spanish, Korean, and any other language you have configured.

 We are proud to have supported the development of a plugin to install Australian Indigenous languages to Koha.
 This plugin was sponsored by the Education Services Australia Schools Catalogue Information Service (SCIS) team.